 I powered it off, checked the propeller and motor order, everything seemed to be okay.
-Second try was same 🙁 Then I got the idea to check with my fingers the direction of rotation of motors.
-One of the motors turned in wrong direction.
+The second try was the same :( Then I got the idea to check with my fingers the direction of rotation of motors.
+One of the motors turned in the wrong direction.
 I plugged it reversely and after that everything seemed to be fine :).

 Although it doesn’t have versatile flight modes like the Eachine QX95, I liked that the DM002 is quieter and also more stable.

 My first flight ended after about 4 minutes.
-In my opinion the flight autonomy can be extended to 5-6 minutes by removing the camera.
+In my opinion, flight autonomy can be extended to 5-6 minutes by removing the camera.

 If you are interested in building your first FPV quadcopter, this nice DIY KIT can be found for $39.99 with free shipping here.
 If you are scared about the building process, you can opt for the DM003, which has basically the same flight performance for much less money.